rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The remainder of this section outlines guidelines that apps should consider when calling `mediaPlaying`.

 The `mediaPlaying` API **SHOULD** be called when the media pipeline confirms that frames of the media are actually being rasterized to denote a change in the playing state, i.e. the media was previously not playing (due to being paused, waiting, or not yet started) and has now started or resumed playing.

+The `mediaPlaying` API **SHOULD NOT** be called when switching assets during playback, e.g. switching back to the primary content after an advertisement.

+The `mediaPlaying` API **SHOULD NOT** be called when switching renditions during playback, e.g. switching from one HLS bitrate to another, unless the switch resulted in a `mediaWaiting` due to interupted playback.

+The `mediaPlaying` API **SHOULD NOT** be called when switching from trick play back to normal play, unless the switch resulted in a `mediaWaiting` due to interupted playback.

 Once called, the `mediaPlaying` API **SHOULD NOT** be called again unless a `mediaPlay`, `mediaPause`, `mediaWaiting`, or `mediaSeeking` call has been made since.